smadzelonka/Project_Zero/README.md

 # ProtectZero
 ## User stories
+The goal of this game is to be able to create your own monster that will destory the world.
+Your job is take care of the monster so you can live to fight another day.
 1. create four progress bars with descripts in the nav
     1. Health, Hunger, Thirst, emotion
         1. health shall decay based on time